scala/scala-lang/blog/_posts/2017-05-26-whats-new-scala-native.md

 The first releases of Scala Native use Boehm GC.
 A new and improved garbage collector has been under development by [@LukasKellenberger][@LukasKellenberger] and will be presented at [Scala Days during Denys' talk][denys-talk].
-Stay tuned for more more details to come soon!
+Stay tuned; more details to come soon!

 The pull request introducing the new garbage collector can be found in [#726][#726].